evansbenj/BIO722.md/4_automating_readmapping_for_multiple_samples.md

-# 4 Automating readmapping for multiple samples

 (Or you can go back to the page about preparing your reference genome [here](https://github.com/evansbenj/BIO722.md/blob/main/3_read_mapping.md).

+# Automating readmapping for multiple samples with a bash script

 Now that you have seen how to align data from one individual to a reference genome, we can automate the alignment of all individuals to the reference genome using a bash script.
 This is easier than going through all that stuff independently for each individual.
-We can accomplish this with a `bash` script by defining an `array` that contains the names of all of the individuals in the analysis, and then loop through this array and execute each of the commands for each individual.
+We can accomplish this with a `bash` script by defining a vector that contains the names of all of the individuals in the analysis, and then loop through this vector and execute each of the commands for each individual.

 Below is an example `bash` script that should run all of our analyses for each individual.
 Please use a text editor to make this program.
 In the beginning of the script 5 variables are defined that specify, respectively, the path for the bwa and samtools programs, the path to the data, the path to the reference chromosome, and the name of the chromosome you are working on.
-You will need to modify the variables somewhat to match the chromosome you are working on and the directory.
-For example you should use the arrow keys to scroll up to the line that says `chromosome="chrXXX.fa"` and change the part that says `chrXXX.fa` to correspond with whatever chromosome you are working on.
-For example, if youa re working on chromosome 10, please change this to instead read `chr10.fa`.
-Also, in the `path_to_chromosome` variable, you will need to change the part that says `YYY` to match your home directory name.
+You will need to modify the variables to have your USERNAME in the paths.
+For example, change the `USERNAME` in the `path_to_data="/2/scratch/USERNAME/monkey_directory/demultiplexed_subsetted_fq"` to whatever your username is  (e.g. `gradstd13`) and the same for the `path_to_chromosome` variable.

+I have set the chromosome to take a argument that we will pass to the script when it is executed.
+It is a good idea to do this for computecanada SLURM scripts too...

 ```
 #!/bin/bash

-path_to_data="/2/scratch/evanslab/samples"
-path_to_chromosome="/2/scratch/evanslab/my_monkey_chromosome/"
-chromosome="chrZZZ"
+path_to_data="/2/scratch/USERNAME/monkey_directory/demultiplexed_subsetted_fq"
+path_to_chromosome="/2/scratch/USERNAME/monkey_directory/my_monkey_chromosome/"
+chromosome=${1}.fa

 individuals="PF515
 PM561